sourcegraph/handbook/content/departments/people-talent/talent/process/opening_a_new_job.md

 - Copy the "Template" job.
 - Build out the interview plan, adding all behavioral-based, structured questions (found in the [interview plan](https://docs.google.com/document/d/1rJAYyARbegvvH_e-VTrHoFhU9cDG5WfHov3L12NeCO8/edit)) directly into each interview stage.
 - All interview stages should use the standard interview titles, found [here](./types_of_interviews.md).
 When adding interview steps, you must follow the following format: ‘Type of Interview’ [Duration].
 For example: Hiring Manager Screen [45 min].
 It is not acceptable to add any notes or other identifying information in the title of the interview as this will skew our calibration data.
+- Enter in Radford code and confirm compensation in Assemble.
+You can read more on how to view our internal compensation bands [here](../../../../benefits-pay-perks/pay-expenses/compensation/index.md#how-to-view-our-internal-compensation-bands.md).
+  -  **Note:** Our budget for all roles is the 75th percentile of market for the role.

 ### Step 3: post the job